Joe0x7F/MCP9701A/README.md

 Example 2a:

-If temperature is 77 degree Fahrenheit, VDD = 4.1, Iout = -25uA, then
+If temperature is 77 degrees Fahrenheit, VDD = 4.1, Iout = -25uA, then

 Vout  = 0.011066511626424604 * (77) + 0.0064653234928165855 * (4.1) - 0.000009774365871666986 * (-25) - 0.004720069006290857 = 0.8741535116957433262 Volts